Blog

 Blanefield Smithy

-Blanefield’s charming art gallery is housed in a smithy that is thought to be around 300 years old, though its exact age is unknown.
+Blanefield smithy is thought to be around 300 years old, though its exact age is unknown.
 It is certainly one of the very oldest surviving buildings in the parish of Strathblane.
-It appears on John Grassom’s map of the area...
+It appears on John Grassom’s map of the area published in 1817.
+It also features on local...

 read more